josedeleon-analytics/tableau-customer-churn/README.md

 ---

 ## 📊 Project Overview
-This project showcases the development of an **interactive business intelligence dashboard** in Tableau using the **Superstore dataset**.
-Designed with a focus on **data storytelling and decision support**, the dashboard empowers users to explore sales and profit performance across regions, products, and customer segments.
+This project showcases the development of an interactive business intelligence dashboard in Tableau using the Superstore dataset.
+Designed with a focus on data storytelling and decision support, the dashboard empowers users to explore sales and profit performance across regions, products, and customer segments.

 Key features include:
-- **Six dynamic visualizations** (bar, line, bubble, scatter, treemap, and map).
+- Six dynamic visualizations (bar, line, bubble, scatter, treemap, and map).
-- **Two date-range parameters** with calculated fields for custom time filtering.
+- Two date-range parameters with calculated fields for custom time filtering.
-- **One list-based parameter** for interactive segment analysis.
+- One list-based parameter for interactive segment analysis.
-- A **unified dashboard** that allows executives and analysts to adjust filters and instantly see results.
+- A unified dashboard that allows executives and analysts to adjust filters and instantly see results.

 This project demonstrates strong capabilities in **Tableau, business intelligence, and interactive reporting**.
 By integrating parameters and calculated fields, the dashboard goes beyond static visuals to deliver **self-service analytics** that support data-driven decision-making.